Delhi in a Day With Kids: A Child Friendly Itinerary

 This Delhi in a day itinerary should please both adults and children.
 Make sure to bring bottled water, sunscreen, a hat and comfortable shoes for you and your children.

-3. Lodhi Art District (drive through and stop for ice cream at Jaatre)
+• Lodhi Art District (drive through and ice cream stop)

 A full front view of Humayun's Tomb with blue sky, a good start to see Delhi in a day with kids